 What are the eye health problems in Afghanistan?

-After decades of violence, Afghanistan’s health system has largely been destroyed.
-Under half of the population has access to a safe water supply and around 37% of the population live in poverty.
+Less than half of the population has access to a safe water supply and around 37% of the population live in poverty.

 Approximately 465,000 people in Afghanistan are blind, with high levels of cataract